 Intolerances are mostly when the body is unable to correctly digest one or more ingredients.
 One factor frequently misunderstood by cat owners is lactose.
 Adult cats are often unable to digest lactose, leading to heavy diarrhoea.
 Contrary to popular belief, it is not necessary to give adults cat milk.

-Owners are generally stunned when cat food that their pets have always digested well is no longer tolerated.
-This can be an age-related process, as in the case with lactose, or a slowly developing intolerance due to changing enzyme activity in the digestive tract.
+Owners are generally stunned when their well-adjusted cat suddenly suffers from a sensitive stomach.
+This can be an age-related process, as in the case with lactose.
+In some cases it is a slowly developing intolerance due to changing enzyme activity in the digestive tract.
 In other words, certain substances can no longer be utilised correctly.
-Sometimes consuming the substance that triggers this reaction just once is enough to cause an undesirable response from the body.

 Changing the food too regularly